-The Department recently (September 2019) received a \$4.5 million grant award from the Center for Medicare and Medicaid Services (CMS) for the Illinois SUPPORT Act: Section 1003 Demonstration Project to Increase Substance Use Provider Capacity Initiative.
+The Department continued implementation of a \$4.5 million grant award from the Center for Medicare and Medicaid Services (CMS) for the Illinois SUPPORT Act: Section 1003 Demonstration Project to Increase Substance Use Provider Capacity Initiative.
 The Illinois SUPPORT project is an 18-month planning initiative which supports a comprehensive needs assessment and additional activities to develop the state's infrastructure to expand provider capacity to deliver substance use disorder (SUD) treatment and recovery services for Medicaid members with SUD.
-The goal of the Illinois SUPPORT project will be to increase access to community-based services, including medication-assisted treatment (MAT), for Medicaid members as part of a comprehensive, public health approach to addressing the opioid crisis.
-To accomplish this goal of improving treatment capacity, the grant will allow HFS to do the following: 1) Conduct data-driven needs assessments for substance use disorder and opioid use disorder (OUD) for Medicaid beneficiaries; 2) Increase training for providers of MAT; 3) Expand technical assistance for prescribers through in-person and web-based platforms; and 4) Improve the accuracy of the MAT Provider Database.
-In addition, the grant funding will allow HFS to accomplish the following:
+The goal of the Illinois SUPPORT project to increase access to community-based services, including medication-assisted treatment (MAT), for Medicaid members as part of a comprehensive, public health approach to addressing the opioid crisis.
+To accomplish this goal of improving treatment capacity, HFS has begun the following activities under the grant: 1) Conducting a data-driven needs assessments for substance use disorder and opioid use disorder (OUD) for Medicaid beneficiaries; 2) Increased training for providers of MAT; 3) Expanded technical assistance for prescribers through in-person and web-based platforms; and 4) Improved the accuracy of the MAT Provider Database.
+In addition, the grant funding has allowed HFS to begin implementing the following activities: